rapoluvv/InsuranceDataForm/docs/features-to-be-implemented.md

 This document breaks each high-level improvement into focused subsections with concise implementation notes, acceptance criteria, and additional suggestions where useful.

-## 1. Animate data-tab changes & motion preferences
+## 1. Animate data-tab changes & motion preferences (Not implementing any more)

 Problem: view changes are abrupt and provide limited feedback.